slanska/flexilite/README.md

 ###View [Person]

 Think about this view as a canonical table in the relational database.
-You can execute SELECT as well as INSERT, UPDATE and DELETE statements.
+You can execute SELECT as well as INSERT, UPDATE and DELETE statements on this view, so at this point it would be absolutely identical to a real table.
 All properties defined for the corresponding class are represented as view columns.
 Definition of this view is generated automatically by Flexilite on class or schema change.